 Research has shown that one in six Australians suffer some form of hearing loss.
 Tinnitus is also common – most people report that they experience ‘ringing in the ears’ every now and then, usually after they’ve been exposed to loud sound, but for around 10% of the population, it’s a permanent condition that can have debilitating effects.
 We know that tinnitus an early indicator of hearing damage and its prevalence is rising in young people.
 A significant proportion of both of these conditions is caused by cumulative exposure to loud sound.
-Of course sound is present in all aspects of life.
+Of course, sound is present in all aspects of life.
 At work, noise exposure it is regulated by law, but recreational sound is largely unregulated, which means that many people could be over-exposed without knowing it.

-Our investigations into recreational sound has revealed some interesting trends; the highest risk groups are those who spend time clubbing, attending live music gigs and playing in bands (second only to those interested in motor sports).
+Our investigations into recreational sound have revealed some interesting trends; the highest risk groups are those who spend time clubbing, attending live music gigs and playing in bands (second only to those interested in motor sports).
 Based on these findings, we created HEARsmart to promote hearing health and reduce noise-induced tinnitus and hearing loss in the community, with a strong focus on young people – in particular musicians and music patrons.
 As a natural home for music, live venues are also of interest to us at HEARsmart, as well as the bodies that influence and govern them.

 The HEARsmart team is actively researching in this area and we are using our findings to focus HEARsmart activities and messages.